How are contest locations selected?

 by general skill level with specific skill criteria defined

-are entry level classifications where performers learn basic
+classifications where performers learn basic work.
+During

-some intermediate skills into their performances.
-Locally,
+and have integrated some intermediate skills into their performances.

-Professional designers, composers, and choreographers work
+advanced programs.
+Professional designers, composers, and

-creativity in performance and design.
+new levels of creativity in performance and design.

 What is the difference between Percussion and Winds?